Basic entanglement distillation with realistic noise: Circuit noise

 Variation in the performance of distillation with gate error, $g$, measurement error, $m$, and asymmetry between the initial Bell pairs is plotted in Fig.~\ref{fig:2To1Plot}.
 In this figure, the ratio

-is plotted against $F_b$, where $F_a$ is the Bell fidelity of the distilled Bell pair and $F_b$ is the maximum of the Bell fidelities among the non-local Bell pairs just prior to being distilled.
+is plotted against $F_b$, where $F_a$ is the Bell fidelity of the distilled Bell pair and $F_b$ is the maximum of the Bell fidelities among the physically non-local Bell pairs just prior to being distilled.
 The Bell fidelities $F_1$ and $F_2$ are of the Bell pairs just prior to the first barrier in Fig.~\ref{fig:TwoToOne}

 In the first plot, Fig~\ref{fig:2To1Plot1}, the two Bell pairs have equal Bell fidelity, i.e., $\Lm_p$ in Fig.~\ref{fig:TwoToOne} is noiseless.
 For any fixed gate error, $g \in \{.01, .05, .1\}$, and measurement error, $m \in \{.01, .05\}$, we increase the parameter $q$ in the waiting error $\Lm_q$ and plot $r$~\eqref{eq:ratio} as a function of the initial Bell fidelity $F_b$.
-In each of these plots as the waiting error $q$ is increased from zero, the Bell fidelity prior to distillation, $F_b$, decreases while the ratio $r$ first increases, reaches a maximum, then decreases, reaches a minimum and finally tends to fixed value 1 at $F_b = .25$.
+In each of these plots as the waiting error $q$ is increased from zero, the Bell fidelity prior to distillation, $F_b$, decreases while the ratio $r$ first increases, reaches a maximum and then decreases.
 Across different plots, if we fix the gate error $g$ but increase the measurement error $m$ we notice a decrease in $r$.
 On the other hand, if we fix the measurement error $m$, increasing the gate error $g$ has two effects.
 First, it decreases the initial Bell fidelity $F_b$ at $q=0$~(i.e., the plot begins at a smaller $F_b$ value) and also decreases the initial $r$ value corresponding to that initial Bell fidelity.
 Second, it shrinks the interval of $F_b$ values over which $r>1$.

 In the second plot, Fig~\ref{fig:2To1Plot2}, the two Bell pairs have unequal Bell fidelity, i.e., $\Lm_p$ in Fig.~\ref{fig:TwoToOne} is noisy with $p \neq 0$.
 After the action of this noisy identity gate, the first Bell pair~(across qubits $0$ and $1$) becomes more noisy than the second~(across qubits $2$ and $3$) and Bell fidelity of the first Bell pair $F_1$ is $2.5\%$ lower than that of the second, $F_2$.
 Salient features of the plot in Fig.~\ref{fig:2To1Plot2} resemble those of Fig.~\ref{fig:2To1Plot1} discussed above.
 The key difference is that for fixed $g$ and $m$ values the value of $r$ in Fig.~\ref{fig:2To1Plot2} are smaller than the corresponding values in Fig.~\ref{fig:2To1Plot1}.
 In fact, we only see improvement in a small region where the gate and measurement errors are $ \leq 1\%$.